syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-connectors.md

 ## Sequence

 A `Sequence` flow shows the order that the activities are performed in a BPMN process and is represented by a solid graphical line.
 To create a SequenceFlow, [Flow](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnFlow.html#Syncfusion_Blazor_Diagram_BpmnFlow_Flow) property of the [BpmnFlowShape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnFlow.html) should be set to [SequenceFlow](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnFlowType.html#Syncfusion_Blazor_Diagram_BpmnFlowType_SequenceFlow).
 The types of sequence are as follows:

-* SequenceFlow:Sequence flows represent the typical path between the two flow objects.
+* SequenceFlow: Sequence flows represent the typical path between the two flow objects.
 * ConditionalSequenceFlow: Conditional sequence flows are used to control the flow of a process based on the certain conditions.
-* DefaultSequenceFlow:Default sequence flows are represented by an arrow with a tic mark on one end.
+* DefaultSequenceFlow: Default sequence flows are represented by an arrow with a tic mark on one end.

 The following code example explains how to create a sequence flow.